barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

   Output: 77 token embeddings vectors, each in 768 dimensions.

 - **UNet + Scheduler** to gradually process/diffuse information in the information (latent) space. <br />
-  Input: text embeddings and a starting tensor (structured lists of numbers) made up of noise.<br />
+  Input: text embeddings and a starting tensor (structured lists of numbers, or if you're a programmer, a multi-dimensional array of floats) made up of noise.<br />
   Output: A processed information tensor

 - **Autoencoder Decoder** that paints the final image using the processed information tensor.<br />